mevin-singh/Portfolio-Projects/Python/Hotel Cancellation Rate Prediction/README.md

 <img src="image-4.png" alt="mom" width="1200" height="500" />

 - There is consistent decline in Month-on-Month cancellation rates over the years
-- Cancellation ratees seem to be more stable in recent months, indicating positive progress
+- Cancellation rates seem to be more stable in recent months, indicating positive progress
 - This reduced volatility enhances the planning and resource allocation accuracy